pixl8/preside-ext-crm/README.md

     box install preside-ext-crm

 ## Upgrade / Permissions
+There are two predefined roles, `personmanager`and `organisationmanager` which will allow users to manage all CRM data.

-If you upgrade from an earlier version please make sure that your user roles include the new `presideobject.person.*` and `presideobject.organisation.*` permissions instead of the now _retired_ `personmanager.*` and `organisationmanager.*` permissions.
+If you upgrade from an earlier version please make sure that your user roles include the new `crm.person.*` and `crm.organisation.*` permissions instead of the now _retired_ `personmanager.*` and `organisationmanager.*` permissions.

 ## Contribution